UCF-Coding-Boot-Camp/UCF-ORL-FSF-PT-12-2020-U-C/Class-Content/01-week/1.2/06-HTML_CSS_Layout/README.md

 # Instructions

-* Unzip the folder provided to you (or copy and paste the contents outside).
 * Use the command line to make a folder called `css`.
 * Use the command line to make a file called `style.css` inside of the `css` folder.
 * Reference the `style.css` in your `html-bio-with-css.html` file.
 You do this by placing `<link rel="stylesheet" type="text/css" href="css/style.css">` inside the `<head>` tag.
-* Style the example on the projector.
+* Style the demo.png example.
   * Add a `class` called "container" on the `div` tag.
 For example: `<div class="container">`.
   * Add an `id` called "main-bio" for the first `section` tag.
   * Add an `id` called "contact-info" for the second `section` tag.